The Internal Audit Department’s mission is Analyzing Education Independently and Objectively for Utah.

 To expedite a preliminary analysis of reported items and requests, when you report a concern please provide as much information and documentation as possible.
 This could include:

-After a preliminary analysis, your request may then be incorporated into the Internal Audit Department risk assessment and audit plan process for approval by the Audit Committee.
+After a preliminary analysis, your request may then be incorporated into the USBE risk management process for assignment and mitigation, or priority as an audit.

 Be aware that there are many different entities (state and local) that may have jurisdiction over an item or issue that is reported and as part of the preliminary analysis we will determine if a different entity is a better place to resolve the request or complaint.
 For example, the USBE Special Education Services has a separate investigations to consider non-financial concerns.